A Wider Bridge

-A Wider Bridge is a United States–based 501(c)(3) nonprofit organization which mobilizes the LGBTQ community to fight antisemitism and support Israel and its LGBTQ community.
+A Wider Bridge was a United States–based 501(c)(3) nonprofit organization which mobilizes the LGBTQ community to fight antisemitism and support Israel and its LGBTQ community.
 AWB connects the LGBT communities in the U.S. and Israel and advocating for LGBT rights in Israel.
 The organization has activists across North America and around the world.
 It sponsors a campaign Queers Against Antisemitism which is described as "a movement of queer activists who pledge to fight antisemitism as it spreads around the globe."

 History

 The organization was founded in 2010 by Arthur Slepian after a homophobic shooting in Bar Noar, a gay bar in Tel Aviv.
 Slepian thought that LGBT relations between North America and Israel should not only come in times of crisis, but that the communities in both countries should be more consistently connected.
 The group also focuses on the message that it is possible to be both LGBT and Jewish.

 In 2011 A Wider Bridge was named an Upstarter by the group UpStart, a Jewish entrepreneurial group.

 In 2017, A Wider Bridge announced that they would be changing directors on January 15 of 2018 from Arthur Slepian to Tye Gregory.

 In July 2020 A Wider Bridge announced Ethan Felson as executive director.
 In November 2024 Felson was charged with lewd and lascivious conduct due to allegations of sexual misconduct against a Vermont museum employee, and in March 2025 Denise Eger was named as interim executive director of A Wider Bridge.